-The Scientific Basis for Tibetan Cranial
+The Scientific Basis for Tibetan Cranial Work

 CSF circulates through the body’s entire nervous system, performing a variety of functions.
 It cushions the brain and nerves, regulates brain extra-cellular fluid, purifies neurons and glial cells, allows for distribution of neuro-active substances and nutrients, and is the “sink” that collects waste products produced by the brain for disposal.
 Recent research, using mice, has found that CSF flow increases during sleep, resulting in CSF acting like a “dishwasher” to remove plaque and other waste products from the brain.
 Scientists hypothesize that disruption of CSF flow, for example from sleep disturbances, can result in the build-up of waste products and thus contribute to conditions such as dementia.
 Proper CSF flow thus is essential for the healthy functioning of the central nervous system.

-TC also may affect the flow of lymphatics in the brain.
+Tibetan Cranial therapy also may affect the flow of lymphatics in the brain.
 The lymphatic system is part of the immune system, responsible for removing toxins and waste products, transporting infection-fighting white blood cells, and removing excess fluids from tissues.
 Until recently, Western medicine denied the existence of a lymphatic network in the brain.
 However, scientists recently have proved that there are lymphatic vessels in the brain, with direct connections to the lymphatic system elsewhere in the body.
 The brain lymphatics now are considered likely to be important for clearing excess fluids and waste products from the brain, protecting against and healing neuro-immunological diseases, and removing waste products that otherwise lead to diseases such as Alzheimer’s.
-TC Practitioners believe that Tibetan Cranial aids the lymphatic system of the brain through fine-tuning the alignment of physical structures and clearing energy blockages, thus supporting the flow of fluids.
+Tibetan Cranial Practitioners believe that Tibetan Cranial aids the lymphatic system of the brain through fine-tuning the alignment of physical structures and clearing energy blockages, thus supporting the flow of fluids.